 Henrik Lundqvist, #30

 It is exceedingly rare for hockey players, traditionally a quieter, more reserved breed, to be known for much outside their craft.
 Lundqvist has shattered this mould – in a good way, and is the perfect athlete for the intense spotlight that comes with playing in New York.
-Holder of the Rangers’ all-time records for wins, shutouts and save percentage, Lundqvist has not only been the team’s undisputed starter since his debut in 2005-06, but also perhaps the best (or, at the very least, the most consistently great) goaltender in the league over that span.
+Holder of the Rangers’ all-time records for wins, shutouts and save percentage, Lundqvist was not only the team’s undisputed starter since his debut in 2005-06 until his retirement in 2020, but also perhaps the best (or, at the very least, the most consistently great) goaltender in the league over that span.

 Always impeccably dressed and rarely one to shy away from publicity, Lundqvist is the ideal to which all New York athletes – all New York celebrities in general – should aspire.
 He’s handsome, involved in the community and peerless on the ice.
 The King is the king for a reason.